Female gangs in the United States: Motives

+Social Control Theory

+Many consistencies between male and female members are apparent within their motives. as previously mentioned the motivation for most female gang members is a sense of security within the gang.
+Theories such as social control theory support this.
+Social control theory, or social control theory of crime was developed by Travis Hirschi in 1969 to describe the psychological motivation behind crime and how the individual committing the crime is "bonded" to society.
+Hirschis idea of social bonds and delinquency, certifies that the lack of safety in children's neighborhoods, schools, and home can lead to delinquency.
+In particular, there is an emphasis on the effects of a poor home life on the development of a adolescent girl and their bond to leaving that setting for a seemingly more promising one such as a gang.
+The social control theory associated with female gang members can also attribute to the types of gang related crime they are involved with.

 Sexuality

 Many modern researchers, such as Joe and Chesney-Lind, found that early work on female gang members typically describes them as promiscuous, sexually loose young women.
 However, when female gang members were interviewed by Campbell about their sexual activity, having multiple partners was viewed in a highly negative fashion, and Valdez found that women from other gangs were often referred to as "hoodrats" and "hos", both derogative terms for women thought to be sleeping around.
 Campbell's research found that sex with long-term partners was viewed as acceptable, but casual hookups were not.
 Burris-Kitchen reported that members who were "sexed-in" as part of gang initiation were thereafter viewed with lower respect than those that were "jumped-in" or beaten, even when promised they would become full-fledged members.
 Furthermore, Miller found that sexed-in members face greater risks of sexual exploitation and abuse by fellow male members, and Moore and Hagedorn's research found that sexual promiscuity and heavy drug and alcohol use at social gatherings is often viewed as license for such abuse.